oweitman/ioBroker.tvprogram/README.md

 - show tv data on timeline by tv channel
 - show details about a tv broadcast if available
 - show a marker of actual position with automatic scrolling
-- configure displayed tv channels and order
+- configure displayed tv channels and order, reordering ist possible via dragNdrop.

 ### Todo